Jeffrey Toobin: Career

 Toobin has provided broadcast legal analysis on several high-profile cases.
 In 1994, Toobin broke the story in The New Yorker that the legal defense team in O. J. Simpson's criminal trial planned to accuse Mark Fuhrman of the LAPD of planting evidence.
 Toobin provided analysis of Michael Jackson's 2005 child molestation trial, the O. J. Simpson civil case, and independent prosecutor Kenneth Starr's investigation of President Bill Clinton.

 He published books on some of these cases: The Run of His Life: The People v OJ Simpson (1997), and A Vast Conspiracy (1999), about the investigation of Clinton for the Monica Lewinsky sex scandal.
 Each of these books was later adapted for television, the Simpson case as a mini-series, and the Clinton as an episode.

-In 2000 Toobin received an Emmy Award for his coverage of the Elián González custody saga, which had resulted in the return of the boy from the United States to communist-led Cuba.
+In 2000, Toobin received an Emmy Award for his coverage of the Elián González custody saga, which had resulted in the return of the boy from the United States to communist-led Cuba.

 Toobin joined CNN in 2002 as a legal analyst.
 In 2003, he secured the first interview with Martha Stewart about the insider trading charges against her.

 Toobin is the author of seven books.
 His book The Nine: Inside the Secret World of the Supreme Court (2007) received awards from the Columbia University Graduate School of Journalism and the Nieman Foundation for Journalism at Harvard University.

 His next book was The Oath: The Obama White House and the Supreme Court (2012).
 American Heiress: The Kidnapping, Crimes and Trial of Patty Hearst (2016), explored events from the 1970s.
 All were New York Times Best Sellers.

 He wrote True Crimes and Misdemeanors, the Investigation of Donald Trump (2020), described as a "summation for the jury" against the character and presidency of Donald Trump, as if he were on trial.

+On August 12, 2022, Toobin announced via Twitter that he would leave CNN after 20 years.
+His last day on air was August 4.
+In February 2024, Toobin began appearing again on CNN as a frequent guest, offering analysis on both president Biden and former president Trump's current legal situations.

 Adaptations

 Two of Toobin's books were adapted for television.
 His book on the OJ Simpson trial was adapted as The People v.
 O.J.
 Simpson: American Crime Story, a 2016 mini-series comprising the first season of the FX true-crime anthology series.

-A Vast Conspiracy (1999), about the Clinton-Lewinsky scandal, was adapted as an episode, Impeachment: American Crime Story (2021), in the FX anthology.
+A Vast Conspiracy (1999), about the Clinton-Lewinsky scandal, was adapted as a series, Impeachment: American Crime Story (2021), in the FX anthology.

-Resignation

-On August 12, 2022, Toobin announced via Twitter that he would leave CNN after 20 years.
-His last day on air was August 4.